microsoft/pxt-adafruit/docs/js/sequence.md

 ### ~hint
-For the micro:bit, we don't allow a program to contain an empty statement, such as shown above.
+For the @boardname@, we don't allow a program to contain an empty statement, such as shown above.
 If you really want an empty statement, you need to use curly braces to delimit an empty statement block:
 ```typescript
 while(true) { }